valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 !!! info

-    You can specify how you wish to sing the on-chain transactions produced by these commands: either with **a private key stored in a file**, or with a **hardware wallet**.
+    You can specify how you wish to sign the on-chain transactions produced by these commands: either with **a private key stored in a file**, or with a **hardware wallet**.
 In this latter case, ensure that you have configured properly the drivers for your hardware wallet.

 ## Options